dsaunders88/ds-blog-11ty/src/posts/notes/airtable-as-a-jamstack-cms.md

 ]
 ```

 To render the data, I call the function on a given page, making use of Astro's front matter to import and set variables specific to that page.
-In this example, I'm also using a "Credit" [Astro component](https://docs.astro.build/en/core-concepts/astro-components/), which accepts props that the `credits` data can map onto in the markup:
+In this example, I'm also using a "Credit" [Astro component](https://docs.astro.build/en/core-concepts/astro-components/), which both accepts props and creates slots to server-render child content—in this case the `credits` data we're getting from the `getRecords()` function call:

 <figure>
 <figcaption class="code-caption">src/pages/credits.astro</figcaption>